 Alex Hungate has served as our Chief Operating Officer since January 2022, with responsibility for leading the Mobility, Deliveries and Financial Services businesses across the group.
 Prior to joining us, Mr. Hungate served as President and Chief Executive Officer of SATS (SGX S58), with responsibility for leading the SATS group, where he had served since January 2014.
 Mr. Hungate joined the SATS board of directors as an independent director in July 2011, before becoming an executive director and a member of the board's executive committee in July 2013.
 From August 2010 to July 2013, Mr. Hungate served as Chief Executive Officer of HSBC Singapore.
 Mr. Hungate joined HSBC in 2007 as Group Managing Director of Personal Financial Services and Marketing, based in London.
 Mr. Hungate also served as the Managing Director, Asia Pacific for Reuters, based in Hong Kong, from August 2005 to August 2007.
-Prior to serving as Managing Director, Mr. Hungate held various roles at Reuters, based in New York, between 1994 and 2005, culminating in Co-Chief Executive Officer, Americas and Global Chief Marketing Officer for Reuters.
+Between 1994 and 2005, Mr. Hungate was based in New York with Reuters where he held various roles, including Co-Chief Executive Officer, Americas and Global Chief Marketing Officer.
 From September 1989 to July 1991, Mr. Hungate worked at Booz, Allen & Hamilton, a strategy consultancy, in London.
-Mr. Hungate serves as a board member of the Singapore Economic Development Board (EDB) and is also a member of the Future Economy Council.
+Mr. Hungate serves as a board member of the Singapore Economic Development Board (EDB) and is also a member of the Future Economy Council, and was a non-executive director of UOB Group for four years before he joined Grab.
 Mr. Hungate received a degree in engineering, economics and management from Oxford University in 1989 and graduated as a Baker Scholar from the MBA program at Harvard Business School in 1993.

 Peter Oey has served as our Chief Financial Officer since April 2020 and leads financial operations, corporate accounting and reporting, treasury, financial planning and analysis, investor relations, tax, Sarbanes-Oxley Act compliance and procurement.
+In addition to this, Mr. Oey also oversees our corporate finance and legal functions.
 Prior to joining us, Mr. Oey served as Chief Financial Officer of LegalZoom.com, Inc., a platform of online legal solutions for small businesses and individuals, from December 2014 to April 2020.
 From March 2012 to November 2014, Mr. Oey served as Chief Financial Officer of Mylife.com, a U.S. consumer internet business.
 Between December 1996 and March 2012, Mr. Oey held several financial leadership positions at Activision Blizzard, Inc., a NASDAQ-listed interactive entertainment company, including serving as Vice President and Corporate Controller from February 2005 to March 2012, Senior Director of Finance, Europe from July 2000 to October 2001 and Director of Finance-Asia Pacific from December 1996 to June 2000.
 Mr. Oey received a bachelor's degree in economics with a major in accounting from the University of Sydney in 1991 and is a certified practicing accountant registered in Australia.